miguelmikkey/discordjs-bot-template/README.md

 # Discord bot 🤖 template for DiscordJS bots

-This repository contains a basic template for creating Discord bots using `discord.js`, `pm2` for process management, `.env` for environment variable configuration, and MongoDB as the database.
+This repository contains a basic template for creating Discord bots using `discord.js`, `pm2` for process management and `.env` for environment variable configuration.

 ## Features

 - [**Discord.js**](https://discord.js.org/): Library to interact with the Discord API.
 - [**PM2**](https://pm2.keymetrics.io/): Process manager for Node.js applications, making it easy to run and monitor your bot.
 - [**.env**](https://www.npmjs.com/package/dotenv): Environment variable file to securely manage configuration settings.
-- [**MongoDB**](https://www.mongodb.com/developer/languages/javascript/getting-started-with-mongodb-and-mongoose/): NoSQL database for storing persistent data.
 - **Discord notification ErrorHandler**: Sometimes you may encounter errors after deploying your bot; that's why I usually link `error handlers` to a channel in a personal Discord server so I can get notified.

 ## Prerequisites

 - Node.js (version 14 or later)
-- MongoDB (local or remote instance) <u>(_Optional_)</u>
 - PM2 (install globally using `npm install pm2 -g`)

 ## Installation